thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 All IoT dashboards are constructed using ThingsBoard widgets.
 A widget is an element that displays a specific type of information or functionality on a dashboard.
-Widgets are used to visualize data, remote device control, alarms management, and display static custom html content.
+Widgets are used to visualize data, remote device control, alarms management, and display static custom HTML content.

 To add a widget to a dashboard, you should: